Skydance Animation: History

 In February 2022, it was announced that Brad Bird would revive his long-dormant project Ray Gunn for Skydance Animation after it was originally set up at Turner Feature Animation during the late 1990s.
 On March 16, 2022, Rich Moore revealed that he had entered into an exclusive, multi-year overall deal with Skydance Animation.
 In July 2022, Ellison and Lasseter planned for Skydance Animation to make two feature films a year, with their theatrical strategy to be determined on a film-by-film basis.
 The company is also building a consumer products team to capitalize on its potential successes and began to open a 5.8-acre Santa Monica campus in October, which was completed by November 2023.

 In October 2023, Skydance Animation had signed a multi-year deal with Netflix to develop and produce animated films, ending the studio's partnership with Apple.
 Netflix would take over distribution of preexisting Skydance Animation titles from Apple TV+, including Spellbound, Swapped, and Ray Gunn.
 This deal however does not include WondLa, which was created by Apple.

 In May 2024, Bruce Anderson, producer of Spellbound, was hired as head of production at Skydance Animation to oversee production planning for the studio's slate of films.
 The following month, longtime Disney Animation director Don Hall was announced to have joined Skydance Animation to develop and produce an original animated film for the studio.
-On December 12, 2024, Cinesite became an animation partner to Skydance Animation on a new film rather than their in-house studio in Madrid.
+On December 12, 2024, Cinesite became an animation partner to Skydance Animation Madrid on an upcoming film.
 On April 10, 2025, Cinesite was revealed to be animating on Brad Bird's Ray Gunn.

 Skydance Animation was included as part of the merger of Skydance and Paramount Global, which was completed on August 7, 2025.
 Skydance planned to integrate its animation division with franchises from both Paramount Animation and Nickelodeon to expand its content offerings.
 However, on the day of the merger, it was announced that Skydance Animation would continue to be operated separately and focus on its existing deal with Netflix.

+In March 2026, Cinesite revealed that they would continue their collaboration with Skydance Animation, working with the studio to create the animation on Rich Moore's untitled Jack and the Beanstalk project.

+In September 2026, Netflix and Paramount Skydance announced that their agreement would conclude after the releases of Ray Gunn and the untitled Jack and the Beanstalk project, with the latter assuming theatrical-first distribution for future projects.
+This includes Cosmic Motors, a new film directed by John Lasseter and co-directed by Louie del Carmen, and a project with the working title Jaguar.